 For a complex $M\in \dgrcatp R$, let $G$ be the minimal graded free resolution of $M$ in $\dgrcat R$.
-Let $G_i=\oplus_j R(-j)^{\beta_{i,j}(M)}$ for all $i$.
+Let $G_i=\oplus_j R(-j)^{\beta_{i,j}(M)}$ for each $i$.
 The numbers $\beta_{i,j}(M)$ are called the graded Betti numbers of $M$.
-The Poincar\'e series of a homologically bounded below complex is a good way to encode information about its Betti numbers.
+The Poincar\'e series is a good way to encode information about the minimal free resolution of a complex.
 The Poincar\'e series of $M$ is the formal power series $P^R_M(t,y)=\sum_{i\in \Z}\sum_{j\in \Z} \beta_{i,j}(M)t^iy^j \in \Z[[t,y]]$.
 We refer to \cite{CF}, \cite{W} for more detailed treatments of homological algebra of complexes and to \cite{Jor1}, \cite{Jor2} for the graded setting.
-See also \cite{Avr} for in depth discussions of free resolutions.
+See also \cite{Avr} for an in-depth discussions of free resolutions.